x64-GloomyTree/x64-GloomyTree/README.md

 ## 🎮 Personal Projects & Hobbies

-**Discord Development** — Building bots and apps for Discord using Python and JavaScript.
+**Discord Development** - Building bots and apps for Discord using Python and JavaScript.
 Interested in automation, community tooling, and API integrations.

-**Game Jams** — Participating in and following game jams.
+**Game Jams** - Participating in and following game jams.
 Enjoy the creative constraint of building something playable in a short window.

-**Small Game Creation** — Designing and prototyping small games, experimenting with mechanics, RNG systems, and narrative design.
+**Small Game Creation** - Designing and prototyping small games, experimenting with mechanics, RNG systems, and narrative design.

+**Nautic activities** - Spending as much free time as possible in the water, whether I'm diving, surfing or doing apnea, that's where you find me the most
 ---

 ## 🛠️ Tools & Stack